Sino-Vietnamese conflicts (1979–1991): 1986–87: "Phony war"

 In 1985, the Chinese fired more than 800,000 shells into Vị Xuyên of about one million shells targeted at Vietnamese border regions; this activity, however, significantly dropped in the period from 1986 to early 1987, with only several tens of thousands of rounds fired per month.
 In 1986, General Secretary of the Communist Party of the Soviet Union Mikhail Gorbachev called for the normalization of relations between Vietnam and China in a speech in Vladivostok.
 In October 1986, China also succeeded in persuading the Soviet Union to conduct negotiations on Cambodia in the ninth round of negotiations between the USSR and China.

 However, amid positive diplomatic signals, the situation at the frontier suddenly intensified.
 On 14 October 1986, Vietnam accused China of firing 35,000 shells into Vị Xuyên and making a territorial encroachment.
 The Vietnamese also claimed to have repelled three Chinese charges against Hill 1100 and the Thanh Thủy Bridge.
 This development was possibly a Chinese reaction either to the Soviet Union's refusal to raise pressure on Vietnam to withdraw from Cambodia, or to Vietnamese plans for military activity in Cambodia during the dry season.
-In January 1987, China had fired some tens of thousands of shells (60,000 shells on 7 January alone) and launched 15 division-sized attacks against Vietnamese positions on Hills 233, 685, 1509, and 1100.
+In January 1987, China fired some tens of thousands of shells (60,000 shells on 7 January alone) and launched 15 division-sized attacks against Vietnamese positions on Hills 233, 685, 1509, and 1100.
 Vietnam put the number of Chinese casualties in these attacks at 1,500.
 The Chinese, on the other hand, claimed to have inflicted 500 casualties on the Vietnamese; they also denied the Vietnamese claim, but admitted that Chinese forces had suffered "considerable losses".
 On 5 October 1987, a MiG-21 fighter jet of the Vietnam People's Air Force was shot down over the Chinese Longzhou County, Guangxi Province.

 According to Carlyle A. Thayer, this wave of fighting had the nature of a "phony war".
 Despite heavy clashes in Vị Xuyên, the situation in other border provinces was relatively calm, and the Chinese did not deploy any of their regular units into the fight.
 The order of battle of both sides remained unchanged during this period of the conflict.

 1988: Johnson South Reef Skirmish

-On 14 March 1988, a naval battle was fought between the Vietnam People's Navy and the People's Liberation Army Navy within the Spratly Islands.
-The battle saw at least 64 Vietnamese soldiers killed and three Vietnamese naval vessels lost.
-The battle resulted in Chinese control over the Johnson South Reef.
-Five other reefs in the Spratly Islands were also occupied by China in the same year.
+On 14 March 1988, a naval battle was fought between the Vietnam People's Navy and the People's Liberation Army Navy within the Spratly Islands while the PLAN was conducting a survey expedition as part of the UNESCO Intergovernmental Oceanographic Commission global oceanic surveys project.
+Chinese and Vietnamese sources differ regarding which side shot first.
+At least 64 Vietnamese soldiers killed and three Vietnamese naval vessels lost.
+China established control over six significant landmarks including Johnson South Reef.